 A broker "non-vote" occurs when a broker or nominee holding shares for a beneficial owner does not vote on a particular matter because the matter is not routine and such broker or nominee does not have the discretionary voting authority to vote the shares for which it is the holder of record with respect to a particular matter at the annual meeting and such broker or nominee has not received instructions from the beneficial owner.
 Broker "non-votes," and shares as to which proxy authority has been withheld with respect to any matter, are generally not deemed to be entitled to vote for purposes of determining whether stockholders' approval of that matter has been obtained.
-Pursuant to New York Stock Exchange ("NYSE") Rule 452, the uncontested election of directors (Proposal No. 1), the approval of a non-binding advisory resolution on executive compensation (Proposal No. 2) and the adoption of amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of authorized shares of common stock reserved for issuance under the plan and to amend certain other terms of the plan (Proposal No. 3) are non-routine matters and, therefore, may not be voted upon by brokers without instruction from beneficial owners.
+Pursuant to New York Stock Exchange, NYSE, Rule 452, the uncontested election of directors (Proposal No. 1), the approval of a non-binding advisory resolution on executive compensation (Proposal No. 2), the vote on a non-binding advisory resolution regarding the frequency of the vote regarding executive compensation (Proposal No. 3) and the adoption of amendments to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan which increase the number of shares of common stock authorized for issuance under the plan and amend certain other terms of the plan (Proposal No. 4), are nonroutine matters and, therefore, may not be voted upon by brokers without instruction from beneficial owners.
 Consequently, proxies submitted by brokers for shares beneficially owned by other persons may not, in the absence of specific instructions from such beneficial owners, vote the shares in favor of or withhold votes from such proposals at the brokers' discretion.
-Proposals 4 and 5 are routine matters.
+Proposal 5 is a routine matter.
 Please complete your proxy and return it as instructed so your vote can be counted.